iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Adjoint BVPs Systems.md

 **A Note on notations**

+We use $[\sim](\cdot)$ to mean a expression involving functions and the values to substitute for the expression of the functions.
+For example $[auv](x)$ means $au(x)v(x)$ where, $a$ should be clear in the context that it's a scalar.
+Even if it's clarified later, it won't change things because it would be a constant function, which is a constant.
+Additionally, to avoid confusion, if I were to multiply a function with a sum of 2 functions, with $p(v + u)$, I will use $p[v + u]$ instead, so that it's not confused with $p$ substituting expression for values $v + u$.

 **References**:

 These materials will be taken from Prof Eric Foxall's classnotes for MATH 319 at UBCO, introduction to partial differential equations.
+We also combine it with Bagle's notes "Fundamentals of Differential Equations and Boundary Value Problems. "

 ----
 ### **The Adjoint BVP**